IsaelAlejandro/C-3Pol_bot/README.md

 # Workflow

+## 1. Synthetic Data Generation

+### 1.1 Compute the SGM Basis

+In the `SGM_bases_computation` folder, execute `SGM_bases_computation.m`.
+This script generates either a single SGM basis or a set of SGM bases.

+The output file `MBasea.mat` is required for the generation of synthetic data.

+### 1.2 Generate Circular Dipole Spread Functions (DSFs)

-In the Synthetic Data Generation folder excecute: ellipse_DSF.m to generate circular dipole spread functions (DSFs).
-The script simulates DSFs for a specified number of signal and background photons and incorporates Poisson noise to model photon-counting statistics.
+In the `Synthetic Data Generation` folder, execute `ellipse_DSF.m`.

+This script generates synthetic circular Dipole Spread Functions (DSFs).
+It simulates DSFs for a specified number of signal and background photons and incorporates Poisson noise to model photon-counting statistics.

+Before running this script, ensure that the file `MBasea.mat` is present in the `Synthetic Data Generation` folder.

 # License

 This project is licensed under the BSD 3-Clause "New" or "Revised" License.